 What date is the course?

-There will be six courses available for registration.
+There will be EIGHT courses available for registration.

 The course is conducted over two and half days from 8am to 5pm on Thursday and Friday and 8am to 1pm on the Saturday.

 2020 dates are as follows:

 - May – Thu 7, Fri 8 and Sat 9 (Cancelled)